CodingGarden/faqs/README.md

 ## What chair do you use?

 I use an Ikea Markus chair.
 They don't sell the green one anymore, but you can still get a black / grey one [here](https://www.ikea.com/us/en/p/markus-office-chair-vissle-dark-gray-90289172/).

+## What desk do you use?

+I have an IKEA [LINNMON](https://www.ikea.com/us/en/p/linnmon-tabletop-white-20251139/) tabletop with [OLOV](https://www.ikea.com/us/en/p/olov-leg-adjustable-black-30264301/) adjustable legs set to a standing height (I'm short, so the maximum height of these legs works for me...).

+When I'm not standing, I use the same tabletop with [ADILS](https://www.ikea.com/us/en/p/adils-leg-black-70217973/) legs.

 ## Why is your CPU 170 degrees celsius?